source4societyorg/react-authapp-container/README.md

 ## Setup

-  This container is intended to be used with [SCEPTER-webui](https://github.com/SCEPTER-webui) which is a slightly modified fork of [react-boilerplate](https://github.com/react-boilerplate).
-Many of the dependencies required by this module are defined in the webui project's `project.json`
+  This container is intended to be used with [SCEPTER-webui](https://github.com/SCEPTER-webui) which is a modified fork of [react-boilerplate](https://github.com/react-boilerplate) or [SCEPTER-mobileui](https://github.com/SCEPTER-mobileui) based off of React Native.

 ## Example